8 SAT Math Tips You Need To Know

 Don’t Become Dependent On Your Calculator

-Knowing how to solve problems without your calculator will improve your confidence level and prevent simple mistakes.
+Knowing how to solve problems without your calculator will improve your confidence level and prevent you from making simple mistakes.

 So, go at a deliberate pace.
-If you get all the easy and medium level questions right and are forced to guess on the last few hard problems, you’re still likely to get a higher score than you would have had you sped through the entire test.
-Remember, your goal is getting as many points as you possibly can, not finishing the test on time at any cost.
+If you get all the easy and medium level questions right and are forced to guess on the last few hard problems, then you’re still likely to get a higher score than you would have had you sped through the entire test.
+Remember, your goal is getting as many points as possible, not finishing the tests on time at any cost.

 Take The First Step

 If you’re stuck on a problem, take any step you know how to do and see if that opens the problem up.
-If not, move on to save time.
+If not, move on in order to save time.

-If you find yourself staring at a problem mindlessly, having no idea how to solve it, try taking any step you know how to take—whether that step be factoring, finding a common denominator, or even just doing some simple addition or subtraction.
-Oftentimes, after you’ve done this, you will see the problem in a new light, and the way to a solution will become more clear to you.
-If this doesn’t happen, however, circle the question, then move on.
-A good rule of thumb is to spend no more than 10 seconds looking at a problem and doing nothing before moving on.
-Spend your time on actually solving problems!
-If you have extra time at the end of the test, you can come back to the trouble problem, and by then, perhaps your unconscious will have unlocked the problem for you.
+If you find yourself staring at a problem mindlessly, with no idea how to solve it, try taking any step you can—whether that step is factoring, finding a common denominator, or even doing simple addition or subtraction.
+Oftentimes, after doing this, you will see the problem in a new light, and the way to a solution will become clear.

-Bonus tip: where you are given a figure or a shape, don’t assume that it is to scale.
-You can only assume that a figure is to scale when you’re told so.
-The exception to this rule is that if you’re guessing, go ahead and assume the figure is to scale.
+The exception to this rule is when you’re guessing.
+If so, go ahead and assume the figure is to scale.
 Generally, it’s better to guess using possibly incorrect information than it is to guess using no information at all.

-If you’re unsure how to solve a problem, plug in each of the answer choices and see if one of them works.
+If you’re unsure how to solve a problem, plug each answer choice back into the problem and see if one of them works.